 Nothing says summer in Cornwall like cooking on the beach.
 For his final stop of the show, Rick is at Rock Beach for a special clambake with Jack Stein, Ross Geach from Padstow Kitchen Garden, Andrew Tuck, Source Cocktails and many others.
 On the feasting menu: Padstow lobster and crab from Murt’s Shellfish, oysters, clams and mussels from Porthilly Shellfish and local slaw from Padstow Kitchen Garden.

-Cold water swimming is a passion of Rick’s and so, episode four begins with him showing you where he love to swim most days (regardless of the water temperature) – the Camel Estuary.
+Cold water swimming is a passion of Rick’s and so, episode four begins with him showing you where he loves to swim most days (regardless of the water temperature) – the Camel Estuary.

 Staying local to Padstow, Rick nips across the water to the small cove of Porthilly to see Tim Marshall at Porthilly Shellfish – who have supplied our restaurants in Cornwall and beyond for many years no. If you’ve ordered oysters when dining with us you’ve probably enjoyed some of Porthilly’s finest.
 As well as the oyster beds, Tim and his family grow mussels and clams too, which are delightfully sweet.